MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning

-Although straightforward, ReAct leads to a continuous increase in the number of tokens in the LLM context, due to its design of appending all previous thoughts, actions and observations.
-This increase is almost linear with the number of interaction turns, placing significant pressure on the inference of LLMs.
-For example, \citet{liu2023lost} find that LLMs do not reliably make use of information from long contexts. \citet{hsieh2024ruler} demonstrate that LLMs exhibit large performance drops as the context length increases. \citet{wu2024longmemeval} reveal that LLMs show a significant accuracy drop on memorizing information across sustained multi-turn interactions.
+Although straightforward, ReAct leads to a continuous increase in the number of tokens in the LLM context, due to its design of appending all interaction history.
+This increase is linear throughout interactions, placing significant pressure on the inference of LLMs~\cite{hsieh2024ruler,wu2024longmemeval,chen2025consistentchat}.
 In addition, in the context of search agents, the observations are passages retrieved by the search engine, which often include substantial noise and information irrelevant to answering the user’s question.
-This further constrains the performance and scalability of ReAct-based search agents.
-Moreover, the linear growth in the number of tokens leads to increased memory consumption and computational overhead.
-Since the computational complexity of LLMs scales as $O(n^2)$ with the number of tokens $n$, the computational cost of these search agents increases quadratically with the number of interaction turns.
-Consequently, more efficient and scalable approaches for building search agents need to be explored.
+This further constrains the performance of ReAct-based search agents, as illustrated in Figure~\ref{fig:example} (Left).